15 Best Beaches Near Detroit: A Local’s Guide to Sand & Swimming

 📍 4300 Main Park Dr, Shelby Township, MI 48316

-This huge park has something for everyone—hiking, biking, boat rentals, and a big sandy beach.
-There’s even swan-shaped pedal boats if you’re in the mood for something different.
+This huge 4,400-acre Metropark has something for everyone — hiking, biking, boat rentals, and a big sandy beach on Stony Creek Lake.
+There are even swan-shaped pedal boats if you’re in the mood for something different.
+A Metroparks pass is required.

 Lakeport State Park